Skip to main content

 Mandu

-Korean dumplings filled with meat and vegetables, steamed or pan-fried.
-Popular as snacks or meal components.
+Korean dumplings stuffed with meat and vegetables, either steamed or pan-fried.
+They work as a snack or as part of a larger meal.

 Allergens: